brodyking/Openchan/README.md

 you to checkout [vichan](https://github.com/vichan-devel/vichan).
 It is a proven imageboard software also written in PHP with active development.

+> [!WARNING]
+> This software is in development.
+Review the codebase before use.
+Some
+> functions may be insecure.

 ## User Features

 - Thread Creation